ehazizaj/Relations/README.md

 # Relations
-This repo is a one to one model relation crud
+This repo is Eloquent Relationships CRUD Operations with DB Migration.